Blanca Huijon is an independent woman, daughter, sister, visionary, community organizer, and experienced advocate for the Latino Community.

 Karen Pulido started in February 2019 and appointed as Outreach Ambassador at Puertas Abiertas CRC in July, 2019.
 Karen moved with her family to the United States in 2010.
 After graduating from Napa High School, she attended University of California, Santa Cruz where she graduated with honors and obtained a double major in Legal Studies and Latin American and Latino Studies.
 Karen is optimistic and persistent to ensure that she accomplishes her goals.

 Josue Delgadillo was born and raised in Napa Valley, CA. After high school he continued his education at Napa Valley College receiving his Associates degree in Communication and Natural Science and Mathematics.
 He then transferred to the University of California, Davis where he received his Bachelor’s degree in Communication with a minor in Anthropology.
 Josue has been involved in the community for the past few years and gained interest in working for Puertas Abiertas because of the involvement that it has in the community and all the help that the organization provides to individuals.
-His experience in helping the Napa community began with student mentoring for Napa Valley Unified School District at middle schools with a pre-college program.
-He now has an interest in non-profit organizations that helps the general population.
+Before working at Puertas Abiertas, he was working for a pre-college program at Napa Valley College and was providing mentorship for NVUSD high school students.

 Front Desk/ Community Outreach